-Based on my experience, here are the top 10 things residents want to know about your community’s mosquito control program.
+Here are the top 10 things residents want to know about mosquito control spraying in their community.
 It’s important to note that the specific answers to these commonly asked questions might vary depending on the mosquito control product being used in your community.
 But generally:

-- Will spray treatments harm me, my kids, or my pets?
-We understand that the potential for pesticide exposure concerns many.
+We understand that many residents are concerned about pesticide exposure in their everyday life.
 And, we know many individuals are generally sensitive to chemicals, whether they’re from a perfume or a pesticide, and take steps to limit exposure whenever possible.
-However, mosquito control treatments, applied correctly, using EPA-registered products, will not harm humans or pets.
+However, mosquito control treatments, applied correctly, using EPA-registered products, will not harm humans or pets and are an important practice for protecting the public from mosquito-borne diseases.
 That said, we do offer residents the ability to sign-up for advance notification of scheduled applications, so they can plan accordingly.

-- Should I turn off the air conditioning in my house or shut windows when a spray treatment occurs?
 Leave the A/C on!
-Windows may also remain open.
-Decades ago, this was a common recommendation but as application technology and chemistries have evolved, this is no longer a necessary measure.
+Windows may also remain open during a spray treatment but most residents do prefer to have them closed.
+Decades ago, these were common recommendations, but as application technology and product chemistries have evolved, this is no longer a necessary measure.

-- Will mosquito treatments also control ticks?
-Insecticides are not one size-fits all, and treatments to reduce mosquito populations will not work on ticks.
+Insecticide applications are not one-size-fits-all, and spray treatments to reduce flying, biting, adult mosquito populations will not work on ticks.
 Why?
-Mosquitoes are flying; ticks are crawling; AND they are a completely different type of insect, with a different body size.
-Tick applications need to be made at ground-level where they crawl, and with significantly greater doses of product than required for mosquito control.
+Mosquitoes are flying; ticks are crawling; AND they are a completely different type of insect, with a very different body size.
+While the same product may be used for tick and mosquito control treatments, the application method and dose will be different.
+Applications for ticks need to be made at ground-level where they crawl, and with significantly higher doses of product than required for adult mosquito control spraying.

-- What are the impacts of treatments on caterpillars, butterflies or lightening bugs?
-(Ahh . . . you were waiting for this one!)
-This one gets tricky and can be very product specific, but generally, the answer is, have no fear!
-Yes, certain active ingredients in pesticides may be toxic to beneficial insects upon direct exposure.
-But when it comes to mosquito control, four key things reduce this risk:
+(Ahh… you were waiting for this one!)
+This one gets tricky and can be very product-specific, but generally, the answer is, have no fear!
+Download this fact sheet from the CDC that breaks down more details on mosquito spray applications.
+While the EPA has determined that certain active ingredients in pesticides may be toxic to beneficial insects upon direct exposure, four key things reduce this risk for mosquito control applications:

-- Won’t mosquito spraying hurt the bees?
 Mosquito spraying and bees – this is another sensitive issue and one that everyone in public health mosquito control takes very seriously.
-Firstly, the same protective measures followed to protect other beneficial insects also apply to bees.
-There has also been a lot of field work and research published by very reputable academic institutions, such as Louisiana State University and Rutgers, which demonstrate that ULV treatments for mosquito control do not harm bees, even in cases of direct spray applications.
+Firstly, the same protective measures followed to protect other beneficial insects also apply to bees, and mosquito control programs are encouraged to maintain transparent relationships with local beekeepers and provide advance treatment notifications.
+There has also been a lot of fieldwork and research published by very reputable academic institutions, such as Louisiana State University, that demonstrate mosquito control applications, when conducted according to all label guidelines, do not present a material risk to pollinators.
+For example, this article summarizing field research conducted by LSU demonstrates that ULV treatments for mosquito control do not harm honey bees, even in cases of direct spray applications.

-- Why can’t you spray more often?
-The timing of spray treatments is always closely coordinated with the communities we serve, and dependent upon the makeup of their mosquito control program and budget.
-To determine spray requirements, we look at data from surveillance traps in the area, and combine it with insights from predictive software, resident calls, and resource availability to time adult mosquito treatments to deliver the most relief.
+The timing of spray treatments is always closely coordinated with the communities we serve and dependent upon the design of their mosquito control program and budget.
+To determine spray requirements, we look at population and disease monitoring data from surveillance traps in the local area, and combine it with insights from environmental conditions, predictive software, resident calls, and resource availability to time adult mosquito treatments to deliver the most relief.

-- It rained right after you sprayed – did it still work?
 Last but not least, ULV spray treatments followed by rain are usually still effective, as long as there were adult mosquitoes in flight at the time of treatment.
-However, the lasting power of barrier treatments sprayed on plant foliage can be compromised by weather.
+However, the lasting power of barrier treatments sprayed on plant foliage can be compromised by weather conditions.